intel/trustauthority-client-for-python/inteltrustauthorityclient/cli/README.md

 Intel® Trust Authority Python CLI ("CLI") for Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA\* H100\* GPU [**trustauthority-pycli**](../cli) provides a CLI to attest an Intel TDX trust domain (TD) and a NVIDIA H100 GPU with Intel Trust Authority.

-This preview version of the CLI works with on-premises Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA H100 Confidential Computing enabled platforms.
+This version of the CLI works with on-premises Intel® Trust Domain Extensions (Intel® TDX) and NVIDIA H100 Confidential Computing enabled platforms.
 A future version may support cloud-based platforms.

-> [!NOTE]
-> This feature is in limited preview status.
-Details of implementation and usage may change before general availability.
-Preview features are only available on the Intel® Trust Authority Pilot environment.
-Contact your Intel representative for access.

 For more information, see [GPU Remote Attestation](https://docs.trustauthority.intel.com/main/articles/concept-gpu-attestation.html) in the Intel Trust Authority documentation.

 ## Prerequisites
 - Python 3.8 or newer.
-- Ubuntu 22.04.
-Other versions (24.04) may work but are not tested.
+- Ubuntu 24.04 and Linux kernel 6.8 or newer.
 - Intel TDX Attestation Primitives installed in the guest TD.
 - NVIDIA Attestation SDK in TD.